fhirschmann/bootkon/content/devex/labs/1_devex_gemini_cli.md

 Answer possible questions like service name, and allow the Gemini CLI to process the command.
 There might be permission errors, which the Gemini CLI will automatically detect and correct, by adding the necessary permissions using the `gcloud` CLI to make the deployment successful.
 It will ask before executing any `gcloud` command, so please allow the execution in order to proceed.

-In order to see what's happening with the CI setup while Gemini CLI is processing the above prompt, open a new browser tab in the same browser instance to visit [console.cloud.google.com](https://console.cloud.google.com).
+In order to see what's happening with the CI setup while Gemini CLI is processing the above prompt, open a new browser tab in the same browser instance to visit [Google Cloud Console](https://console.cloud.google.com).
 In the search bar type `Cloud Build` and select the product as shown below:

 <img src="../img/search_cb.png" alt="search_cb.png"  width="550" />